StevensMR/titanic/README.md

 This is my take on a classification model on the Titanic dataset, predicting who survived the sinking of the Titanic.

   Status

 On 23 Feb 2023, submitted predictions to kaggle Titanic comptition using a sk-learn Gaussian Process Classifier for an accuracy score of 78.229%

+  Project Description

+This is a machine learning classification model written in Python, utilizing SciKit-Learn's models to train a classification model on a dataset of Titanic passengers to predict the survivors from a second list of Titanic passengers.

   Files

 The project is divided into two data files (.csv), three Jupyter notebooks, a pickle file, and a csv submission file

   Data